 Both are forced air systems because the conditioned air is blown throughout the house by fans and a series of ducts, but the home heating process can feel different.
 A furnace burns fuel to heat the air until it is very warm, about 130 to 140 degrees when it comes out of the register.
 A heat pump is really a heat exchanger that “wrings” existing heat out of the air.
 The heated air will be around 85 to 95 degrees, which is actually cooler than your body temperature.
 When the air is blowing around the house, it can actually feel cool and some people don’t like that.

-No matter what kind of system you have or choose, when you need HVAC repair in Auburn, Montgomery, Opelika, AL or points in between, your first and only call should be to Dixie Electric, Plumbing & Air.
+Get the information you need to keep your HVAC system running smoothly and efficiently.
+No matter what kind of system you have or choose, when you need HVAC maintenance and repair in Auburn, Montgomery, Opelika, AL or points in between, your first and only call should be to Dixie Electric, Plumbing & Air.
 Call Dixie and it’s done!